Data protection for staff

 It is not possible to list every purpose for which your data will be used, but this will only ever be in relation to University business.

-For further information, please read the Data Protection Statement: Staff (PDF)
+For further information, please read the Data Protection Statement for Staff below.

 How long will we keep your personal data?